(1998) Tracy Murray Drops 50 & Strickland A 20/20 Triple-Double On The Warriors

 Michael Jordan and Gilbert Arenas are the only two players to have scored 50 for the franchise since this accomplishment.

-Here’s some impressive info about the 1-time NBA championship you probably didn’t know: Murray averaged 44 points a game during his senior year at Glendora High and had the record for most points scored ever in the state of California despite only playing 3 years.
-He then went on to play 3 years at UCLA where he finished 5th on their All-Time scoring list.
+Here’s some impressive info about the 1-time NBA championship you probably didn’t know: Murray averaged 44 points a game during his senior year at Glendora High and had the record for most points scored ever in the state of California, despite only playing three years.
+He went on to play three years at UCLA, where he finished 5th on their All-Time scoring list.